Steps

 Key controls:

-- INPUTS
+- INPUTS (audio or CV)

-- FILL
+- FILL knob (petal fill sensitivity)

 Basic use

-1. Patch audio (or CV) into INPUTS.
+1. Patch audio into INPUTS.

 Patching suggestions